Grand Bois, Amsterdam Island

 Phylica forest covered only the lowlands of the island, up to the height of some 250 m above the sea level.

 This tree is not the only plant species in lowland – Grand Bois includes also several kinds of grass, ferns and other plants.
 Unfortunately, the impact of introduced plant species is increasing.

-Earlier, before the building of Suez Canal, the travel to Australia and New Zealand required a long trip across the Indian Ocean.
+Earlier, before the building of the Suez Canal, the travel to Australia and New Zealand required a long trip across the Indian Ocean.
 The hunting of seals and whales in the far southern seas became a profitable business in the 19th century.
 Amsterdam Island was one of the very few more or less hospitable places in the wast, deserted expanses of Southern Ocean.

 Thus quite a few ships stopped here and harvested the forest for wood.
 In 1871 there were released five cattle and the number of these animals stabilized around 2000.
 There were released other animals – cats, pigs, goats.
 The biggest impact was left by cattle – animals trampled the ground and ate the trees wherever they could access them.

 Humans caused also several devastating fires – the accumulated peat was burning well in the dry periods of the year.